Anurella/hugo-theme-zozo-edited/README.md

 ## Logo

-In order to customize the logo and favicon, you need to place all the following files in the static folder at the root of your site, which will overwrite those files in the `themes/zozo/static/images/` folder.
+If using image logo and favicon, you need to place all the following files in the static folder at the root of your site, which will overwrite those files in the `themes/zozo/static/images/` folder.
+I used a text based logo

 ## Hide Pages